 Ozone Industries manufacture and service ozone generators in Australia to meet 21st century demands for a chemical-free alternative.
 Ozone Industries ozone generators produce naturally occurring ozone which is a very powerful oxidant and an ideal chemical-free disinfecting agent.

-The sale of the business was conducted by our Senior Associate using Lloyds Tender Process in conjunction with the application of Lloyds Target Marketing produced some spirited offers which resulted in a highly successful Trade Sale.
+The sale of the business was conducted by our NSW Senior Associate using Lloyds Tender Process in conjunction with the application of Lloyds Target Marketing produced some spirited offers which resulted in a highly successful Trade Sale.

 Click on the left navigation links to read more news and press releases.